lsst-sqre/sqr-059/index.rst

 The tag format is exactly that of a release format, with an additional underscore-separated component, ``rc[number]``.
-RSP version, cycle and rest are permitted.
+RSP build version, cycle and rest are permitted.

 Display Name
 ^^^^^^^^^^^^